CatW-M/simplihive/README.md

-# Project Title
+# Simplihive

+Simplify your home, simplify your life.

-Python Django PostgreSQL application designed to add a social element to decluttering your home.
+Python Django PostgreSQL application designed to add a social element (hive mind to combat decision fatigue) to decluttering your home.

 ## Description